tomcam/guten1.github.io/docs/theme-tutorial-01.md

 # How to write a Gutenberg theme

-This first step shows you how to write a complete Gutenberg theme for a site that has only one page: the home page.
+This first step shows you how to write the simplest possible Gutenberg theme: it is for a site with only one page.
+If that seems too reductive, keep in mind that many new sites start out with a simple home page designed to get people interested in coming events or products.

 ## What's in the Gutenberg directory structure

-### TODO: Full directory structure probably belongs in another section

 At the end of this section you'll have a site that looks like this: